-This topic contains 5 replies, has 2 voices, and was last updated by Liz 7 months, 3 weeks ago.
+- This topic has 5 replies, 2 voices, and was last updated 2 years, 5 months ago by Liz.

 I put a deposit down on a car but this was because I was told it had full service history.
 I have since found out it doesn’t have both stamps and is only partial history.
 Can I get my full deposit back according to FCA laws?